team-elder-and-nikki/yes-chef-app/README.md

 4. Create your `.env` file in the root folder and add your environment variables here (should look like `.env`)

-5. To run backend, run the `npm start` command

-6. To run frontend, run the `cd client` and `npm run dev` commands
+5. To run the project (client and server) run npm start in root

 ## MVP requirements